 Chacala turned out to be just what I was looking for — there were no other foreign tourists so it became the perfect opportunity to work on my Spanish, then at an intermediate level.

 I took Spanish lessons from the mayor’s wife, slept in late, swam and hiked, and read on the beach (under a palapa, of course) .

-I got celebrity treatment since I was the only gringa and locals — many who lived there their whole lives — are eager for someone new to chat with.
-I met village elders such as Luna and Marta, the local shaman and his apprentice, the obligatory mariachi singer, a guy who crossed the border illegally into the U.S. and earned enough to build himself a home here, and hung around the campfire with some college kids from Guadalajara while drinking Tecante and listening to Radiohead’s newly released album, Amnesiac, (the least authentic anecdote from the trip).
+I got celebrity treatment since I was the only gringa and locals — many who lived there their whole lives — are eager to chat with for someone new.
+I met village elders such as Luna and Marta, the local shaman and his apprentice, the obligatory mariachi singer, a guy who crossed the border illegally into the U.S. to work and earned enough to build himself a home here, and hung around the campfire with some college kids from Guadalajara while drinking Negra Modelo and listening to Radiohead’s newly released album, Amnesiac, (the least authentic anecdote from the trip).